mattaylor/emotiv-js/rpcapi.md

 __RESPONSE:__

 - Should return a list of matching session records
-- should only return sessions where either session.shared is true or session.licId is auth licId
 - should only return sessions where emoId is substring of _auth licId
 - Should fail if _auth token is invalid
 - Should return a list of matching session objects ([Session](models.md#Session))